michael-lazar/rtv/README.rst

   # This may be necessary for compatibility with some terminal browsers
   # ascii=True

-  # Enable persistant storage of your authentication token
+  # Enable persistent storage of your authentication token
   # This allows you to remain logged in when you restart the program
-  persistant=True
+  persistent=True

 ===